Jamestown High School (Virginia): Theatre

 The Jamestown High School Theatre Department formed in September 1997.
 Traditionally it produces three shows every year.
 There is a fall one-act, a fall play and a spring musical.
 Jamestown has competed in the Virginia High School League (VHSL) One-Act competitions at the district, regional, and state level.
 Its production of Degas C'est Moi won all three VHSL Championships.

 Music

-Jamestown has several musical groups, including a symphonic band and wind ensemble, a marching band and mixed, jazz and chamber choirs.
+Jamestown has several musical groups, including a symphonic band and wind ensemble, a marching band and mixed, jazz and chamber choirs, and a string orchestra.

 Band

-The band has won a superior rating every year after its founding year and has traveled to numerous destinations across the US for competition.
+The Jamestown band has two main ensembles: the symphonic band and the wind ensemble.
+The former is made up of students enrolled in Woodwind/Brass/Percussion classes (courses in which 9th-10th grade students are usually enrolled), while the latter is made up of advanced-level students (usually 11th-12th grade students).
+Steve Turner served as Jamestown's Director of Bands from the school's founding in 1997 until his retirement in 2025.
+Each year the band (usually) goes on a spring trip, where it performs at a festival or concert.
+Past trips have been to Toronto, Atlanta, and Myrtle Beach.

 Marching band

 The marching band is by far the largest musical group at Jamestown.
 The instrumentation consists of woodwinds, brass, a drum line and a pit (usually keyboard instruments and auxiliary instruments).
 There is also a color guard that twirls colorful flags, dance, and use other visuals as the school board does not allow the use of rifles or sabers in performances.
 The band uses a technique very similar to modern style drum and bugle corps.